Notice of Pre-AIA or AIA Status

 This is a provisional nonstatutory double patenting rejection because the patentably indistinct claims have not in fact been patented.

-Claims 1, 3, 6-11 are rejected under 35 U.S.C.
-102(a)(1) as being anticipated by Renne (“UPDATED How to quickly hollow and base models for printing”, Wally Renne – The MOD Institute, Youtube, 2020), hereinafter referenced as Renne.
+Claims 1, 3, and 6-11 are rejected under 35 U.S.C.
+103 as being unpatentable over Renne (Wally Renne – The MOD Institute, “UPDATED How to quickly hollow and base models for printing”, Youtube, 2020), hereinafter referenced as Renne in view of Stone (US 2015/0026618 A1), hereinafter referenced as Stone.

-Regarding Claim 1, Renne discloses an oral cavity image processing method (Renne, [Image 1], discloses a tutorial of processing a 3D oral cavity model in the title of the video) comprising:
+Regarding Claim 1, Renne discloses an oral cavity image processing method (Renne: [Image 1], discloses a tutorial of processing a 3D oral cavity model in the title of the video) comprising:

-obtaining 3-dimensional oral cavity data by scanning an oral cavity including teeth (Renne, [1:00; Image 1], states the model is an intraoral scan, shows cleaning up the edges of 3-D model which includes teeth);
+obtaining 3-dimensional oral cavity data by scanning an oral cavity including teeth (Renne: [1:00; Image 1], states the model is an intraoral scan, shows cleaning up the edges of 3-D model which includes teeth);

 PNG